bmrc-oxford/bmrc-hpc-ansible-slurm-appliance/docs/site/README.md

 # Prerequisites

+The following resources must be manually created before a cluster can be provisioned.
+This is usually a one-off action.

+## Manila shares
-Before a cluster can be created the Manila shares must be created.
-E.g. for a `dev` environment use:
+For a `dev` environment use:

 ```shell
 openstack share create --share-type cephfstype --name $USER-home CephFS 2